Arranmore Lifeboat Station: History

 The lifeboat house at Rannagh Point suffered a lightning strike in 1916.
 The lifeboat was relocated back to Leabgarrow in the 1930s.

 One of the regular calls on the Arranmore lifeboat, has been to evacuate seriously ill people to the mainland.
 On one such occasion, the Arranmore 47-foot Watson-class lifeboat T. G. B. (ON 962) put out at 19:45 on 29 November 1966, into a north-west gale and rough seas, to transfer a serious ill boy with acute appendicitis, from Tory Island to Burtonport.
 The poor conditions prevented a helicopter evacuation.
 The boy and his father were eventually landed at Burtonport at 03:30, after a journey which would save the boy's life.
-Coxswain Philip Byrne was awarded the RNLI Silver Medal, with the "Thanks of the Institution inscribed on Vellum" accorded to the rest of the crew.
+Coxswain Philip Byrne was awarded the RNLI Silver Medal, with 'The Thanks of the Institution inscribed on Vellum' accorded to the rest of the crew.

 lifeboat 47-009 William Luckin (ON 1111) was called to the assistance of the fishing boat Locative on 9 March 1990, which had suffered engine failure in a force-9 gale.
 A helicopter evacuation had been initially unsuccessful, but a tow was established to bring the vessel around into the wind, allowing the crew to be winched up to the helicopter.
-A "Framed Letter of Thanks, signed by the Chairman of the Institution" was presented to Second Coxswain/Mechanic J. O’Donnell.
+Second Coxswain/Mechanic J. O’Donnell was presented with 'A Framed Letter of Thanks, signed by the Chairman of the Institution'.

 In 1997, a new station was constructed at Poolawaddy, just to the north of Leabgarrow.
 The station was official opened on 1 August 1997 by singer Daniel O'Donnell.